chenlx92/ipromps/README.md

 # Interaction ProMPs
 Interaction ProMPs generate a robot collaborative motion based on the prediction from a set of partial human motion observations.
 The approach also works in multi-task scenarios.
 This package use EMG signals to enhance the task recognition.
 Not make sure if the EMG signals are correlated with robot motion and we will confirm it latter.

 # Dependences
-Serveral package dependeces for this package.
+Serveral dependeces for this package.
 ## ML packages:
 - Python >=2.6
 - NumPy